kubeshop/kusk-gateway/docs/guides/cert-manager.md

 ca.crt:   1021 bytes
 ```

-## Using the certificate in Kusk Gateway
+## **Using the Certificate in Kusk Gateway**
-In your EnvoyFleet definition, add the following TLS settings into the spec field.
+In your EnvoyFleet definition, add the following TLS settings into the spec field:

 ```
 apiVersion: gateway.kusk.io/v1alpha1